ionic-team/ionic-framework/core/src/components/progress-bar/readme.md

 ### Indeterminate

 The indeterminate type should be used when it is unknown how long the process will take.
-The progress bar is not tied to the `value`, instead it continually grows and shrinks along the track until the process is complete.
+The progress bar is not tied to the `value`, instead it continually slides along the track until the process is complete.

 <!-- Auto Generated Below -->